 Oncotarget.
 2016.
 A role for the vitamin D pathway in non-intestinal lesions in genetic and carcinogen models of colorectal cancer and in familial adenomatous polyposis.

 Symptoms of familiar colonic polyposis are infrequent but could include rectal bleeding, abdominal pain, and diarrhea.

-Other types of polyposis
+Other types of polyposis that are diagnosed

 Hamartomatous intestinal polyposis

 J Allergy Clin Immunol.
 2015.
 Current and future treatment options for adult chronic rhinosinusitis: Focus on nasal polyposis.
 Chronic rhinosinusitis (CRS) affects more than 10% of the population in the United States and Europe.
 Recent findings point to a considerable variation of inflammatory subtypes in patients with CRS with nasal polyps and patients with CRS without nasal polyps.
 According to current guidelines, glucocorticosteroids and antibiotics are the principle pharmacotherapeutic approaches; however, they fail in a group of patients who share common clinical and laboratory markers.
 Several clinical phenotypes often leading to uncontrolled disease, including adult nasal polyposis, aspirin-exacerbated respiratory disease, and allergic fungal rhinosinusitis, are characterized by a common endotype: a TH2 bias is associated with a higher likelihood of comorbid asthma and recurrence after surgical treatment.
 As a consequence, several innovative approaches targeting the TH2 bias with humanized mAbs have been subjected to proof-of-concept studies in patients with CRS with nasal polyps with or without comorbid asthma: omalizumab, reslizumab, mepolizumab, and recently dupilumab.